Brooklyn Waldorf School

 The Brooklyn Waldorf School is a coeducational, independent, non-sectarian day preschool and elementary Waldorf school located in Bedford-Stuyvesant, Brooklyn, New York.
-The School operates on the principles of Waldorf Education, and adapts the traditional methods of Rudolf Steiner.
-The school was founded in 2005 and currently has a Preschool/Kindergarten and Grades 1–8.
-In 2011, the Brooklyn Waldorf School moved into its new home at the Claver Castle.
+The school operates on the principles of Waldorf Education and adapts the traditional methods of Rudolf Steiner.

+Overview

+Operating in the building of the former St. Peter Claver Institute since 2011, the school was founded in 2005 and currently has a preschool/kindergarten and grades 1–8.

-Though relatively new to the neighborhood, the Brooklyn Waldorf School strives to maintain an active and mindful presence within Bedford-Stuyvesant through partnerships with local organizations, such as the St. Martin de Porres/St. Peter Claver Parish, and the public events the school organizes, such as Community Basketball nights and various cultural workshops, including social justice training.
+The school strives to maintain an active and mindful presence within Bedford-Stuyvesant through partnerships with local organizations, such as St. Martin de Porres/St. Peter Claver Catholic Church, and the public events the school organizes, such as Community Basketball nights and various cultural workshops, including social justice training.

 The Brooklyn Waldorf School is a “developing status” member of the Association of Waldorf Schools of North America (AWSNA).